 Don’t let the gimmicky title fool you.
 In his little book, Ortberg, a Christian Pastor from the West Coast, delivers an excellent description of the Christian life.

-Where NT Wright is philosophical and theological, Ortberg is practical and helps the reader understand what it means have what Christians call “eternal life.”
+Where NT Wright is philosophical and theological, Ortberg is practical and helps the reader understand what it means to have what Christians call “eternal life.”

 What’s eternal life?
 Here it is in three sentences: